-Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up these life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
+Chifundo, meaning "compassion" in the Chichewa language of Malawi, sums up the life-changing partnerships which bring healthcare to the poorest families in some of the most difficult-to-reach areas of Malawi.
+The Chifundo project is funded by the UK government's Department for International Development.

 With desperately under-resourced health facilities, these rural communities find themselves increasingly in need of palliative care due to the increase in life-limiting Non-Communicable Diseases such as cancer, diabetes and respiratory disease.
 The long-lasting effects of the HIV/AIDS epidemic are taking their toll with just over 10% of Malawi’s 18 million people living with HIV.